 Thanks to the enhancements provided by the Alcon AcrySof® IQ Vivity® Lens, you may no longer need glasses or contacts once the intraocular lenses are inserted during cataract surgery.
 It’s possible that whether you’re looking at a near or far fixed point, or even staring at a computer screen, you’ll be able to see without the help of glasses or contact lenses for the first time!

-Previously, many patients with prior refractive surgery like LASIK or other eye conditions including chronic dry eyes, Fuch's Dystrophy, and Age-Related Macular Degeneration were not candidates for multifocal or extended depth-of-focus lenses.
-The non-diffractive technology in the Vivity Lens that is utilized in cataract surgeries allows for patients with these conditions to experience a continuous, extended range of vision.
+Previously, many patients with prior refractive surgery like LASIK or other eye conditions including chronic dry eyes, Fuch's Dystrophy, and Age-Related Macular Degeneration were not candidates for multifocal or extended-depth-of-focus lenses.
+The non-diffractive technology in the Vivity Lens that is utilized in cataract surgeries allows patients with these conditions to experience a continuous, extended range of vision.

 You can use the toric version of Vivity IOLs to treat your astigmatism as well!
-Our staff of ophthalmologists offer advanced cataract surgery and treatment solutions to customers in areas such as Adrian, Battle Creek, Bryan, Lansing, Toledo, and Jackson.
+Our staff of ophthalmologists offers advanced cataract surgery and treatment solutions to customers in areas such as Adrian, Battle Creek, Bryan, Lansing, Toledo, and Jackson.
+In addition, our doctors provide other types of eye care solutions such as LASIK treatments, corneal transplants, retinal detachment surgery, refractive lens exchange treatments, and glaucoma treatments.
 Give our team of eye doctors a call at (877) 852-8463 or request a consultation online.